 FDD advocates a strict organization of the building process, which results in viable software that can be produced on a consistent basis.
 On the plus side, FDD facilitates top-quality documentation and design/code assessment.
 However, this Agile method demands an advanced level of design skill and planning foresight — early imperfections can lead to prolonged corrections.
 FDD is best suited for big business developers in the banking and financial sectors, where process maturity and quality control are obligatory.

-The Crystal methodology is actually a family of smaller agile methodologies such as Crystal clear, Crystal yellow, Crystal red and etc. This set of different Agile methodologies is introduced by Alistair Cockburn, who actually participated in writing the Agile manifesto for software development.
+The Crystal methodology is actually a family of smaller agile methodologies such as Crystal clear, Crystal Yellow, Crystal red and etc. This set of different Agile methodologies was introduced by Alistair Cockburn, who actually participated in writing the Agile manifesto for software development.

 There are 3 main factors that will determine the characteristics of different projects: team size, system criticality, and project priorities.
-Projects are categorized depending on the system criticality as there are four levels of criticality: Comfort (C), Discretionary Money (D), Essential Money (E), and Life (L).
+Projects are categorized depending on the system's criticality, as there are four levels of criticality: Comfort (C), Discretionary Money (D), Essential Money (E), and Life (L).

 The maximum number of people that need to be involved in a project depends on the project size.
 Bigger projects mean more people.
-The number of team roles also depends on the project’s size.
+The number of roles in Agile teams also depends on the project’s size.
 If the project is huge there are many different roles and vice versa.
 Additionally, these Agile methodologies are focused on: